 the longer cruise missile.
 From the beginning, the launchers have been

 found to be very flexible and adaptable.
-The launcher was originally design
+The launcher was originally designed

 for the Tomahawk and Standard SM-2 Missile.
-On Rifts Earth, the launchers
+In later service, the launchers

 have been adapted to hold two long range missiles or four medium range